Walden Pond is a 400-acre (162-hectare) Massachusetts state reservation offering hiking trails, swimming, fishing and historical sights.

 Walden Pond State Reservation, open all year, is near the intersection of MA Routes 2 and 126.
 You can walk from the center of Concord to Walden Pond along Walden Street (1.3 miles, 2.1 km, 20 to 25 minutes) or, more historically accurate, you can follow the Emerson – Thoreau Amble, a re-creation of the footpath Emerson and Thoreau may have followed on their strolls to the pond.
 More…

 If you’re driving or bicycling, from Monument Square in Concord Center, follow Main Street south and turn left onto Walden Street at the first intersection (map).
 Follow Walden Street (Route 126) for two miles (3 km), cross a major highway (MA Route 2), and look for the Walden Pond State Reservation parking lot entrance on the left a short distance farther along.
 The pond is on your right, on the opposite side of the road from the parking lot.
 There’s a per-car fee for parking (see below).

-If you come to Concord by train from Boston, you will actually pass right by Walden Pond: look for it on the right side of the train a few minutes before arriving at the Concord Center station.
+If you come to Concord by train from Boston, you will actually pass right by Walden Pond: look for it on the right side of the train after passing the Lincoln station, and a few minutes before arriving at the Concord Center station.

 Access to Walden Pond Reservation

 Walden Pond State Reservation‘s parking lots—the only legal parking available within a mile of the pond—costs $8 per carload for Massachusetts residents, $15 per carload for others, in summer.
 Buy your parking pass from machines near the parking lots.
 Hours of operation change with the seasons, but it generally opens at or soon after dawn, and closes around sunset.